SnoringCatGames/surfacer/docs/creating_players.md

 # Creating players

+- Each player should have a child `CollisionShape2D` that defines its collision boundary.
-- The framework assumes that the center of the players collision geometry is at (0,0).
+- The center of each players' collision boundary should be at (0,0).